 - Triple the number of published customer case studies in the top three segments

-- Marketing resources and budget - a rule of thumb for spending on marketing is 4 percent to 12 percent of gross revenue with higher spending in the early phases as you establish your marketing foundation.
+- Marketing resources and budget - a rule of thumb for spending on marketing is 6-to-12% of gross revenue with higher spending in the early phases as you establish your marketing foundation.

 With your business and marketing goals defined and aligned, you are now ready to create your marketing execution plan